 ΔEnergy{Z,P,Y,r} (ΔMWh) is the difference in energy purchased at the retail delivery or connection point ("r") before and after project implementation, by NYISO zone and by year and by timedifferentiated periods, for example, annual, seasonal, monthly, or hourly as appropriate.
 This parameter represents the energy impact at the project location and is not yet grossed up to the LBMP location based on the losses between those two points on the system.
-This adjustment is performed based on the $Loss{\mathcal{M}{Z,b\to r}}$ parameter.
+This adjustment is performed based on the $Loss %{Z,b \to r}$ parameter.
 This input is project- or program-specific.
 A positive value represents a reduction in energy.

-$Loss\%{Z,b \to r}$ (%) is the variable loss percent between bulk system ("b") and the retail delivery or connection point ("r").
-The loss percentages by system level are found in Error!
-Reference source not found.
+$Loss\%{Z,b \rightarrow r}$ (%) is the variable loss percent between bulk system ("b") and the retail delivery or connection point ("r").
+The loss percentages by system level are found in Table A-2.